greidykth/greidykth/README.md

-### ¡Bienvenidos a mi repositorio de GitHub!👋
+### ¡Welcome to my GitHub repository! 👋

-### Sobre mí
+### About me

-Soy un desarrollador full stack con más de dos años de experiencia en el campo de la tecnología y el desarrollo de software.
-Me especializo en la construcción de soluciones de alto impacto para automatizar los procesos de las empresas.
-Durante mi carrera profesional, he trabajado con tecnologías como Laravel, React JS, Node JS, Express y bases de datos MySQL y PostgreSQL.
+I am a full stack developer with over three years of experience in the field of technology and software development.
+I specialize in building high-impact solutions to automate business processes.
+Throughout my professional career, I have worked with technologies such as Laravel, React JS, Node JS, Express, and databases like MySQL and PostgreSQL.

-### Habilidades técnicas
+### Technical Skills

-- Lenguajes de programación: PHP, JavaScript
+- Programming languages: PHP, JavaScript
 - Frameworks: Laravel, React JS, Express
-- Bases de datos: MySQL, PostgreSQL
+- Databases: MySQL, PostgreSQL
-- Herramientas de desarrollo: Git, Docker, Node Js, Redux
+- Development tools: Git, Docker, Node Js, Redux

-### Contacto
+### Contact

-Si tienes alguna pregunta o simplemente quieres ponerte en contacto conmigo, puedes enviarme un correo electrónico o encontrarme en LinkedIn:
+If you have any questions or just want to get in touch, feel free to email me or find me on LinkedIn:
 📫 greidykp@gmail.com
 🚀🔗 https://www.linkedin.com/in/greidypena/

-## ¡Gracias por visitar mi repositorio!
+## Thanks for visiting my repository!